aml-org/als/documentation/features/custom-messages.md

   "command": "didChangeConfiguration",
   "arguments": [
     {
-      "mainUri": string,
+      "mainUri"?: string,
-      "folder"?: string,
+      "folder": string,
-      "dependencies": string[],
+      "dependencies": [
-      "customValidationProfiles": string[]
-      "semanticExtensions": string[]
+        {
+          "uri": string,
+          "scope"?: string
         }
       ]
     }
+  ]
+}
 </pre>

 Where:
-- `folder` the workspace for which this configuration change will be applied, if not present ALS will try to determine the workspace by path of the main file uri.
+- `folder` the workspace for which this configuration change will be applied
-- `mainUri` sets the main file of the workspace.
+- `mainUri` [optional] sets the main file of the workspace.
-- `dependencies` set the uris of all immutable dependencies of the project.
+- `dependencies` the project's dependencies.
-- `customValidationProfiles` a list of uris of custom validation profiles that should be used in the workspace.
-- `semanticExtensions` a list of uris of semantic extension dialects that should be used in the workspace.
-(Not yet implemented)
+  - `file` the dependency URI
+  - `scope` [optional] The scope given to the dependency, can have the following values:
+    - `"custom-validation"`: Custom Validation Profile
+    - `"semantic-extension"`: AML semantic extensions
+    - `"dialect"`: AML dialects
+    - `"dependency"`: cacheable dependency

 #### Response